FMRI, Inc. (Fansteel)

 2.0 Site Status Summary

-The FMRI, Inc. plant is located in east-central Oklahoma (Figure 1) and from 1957–1989 produced tantalum and columbium metals from ores and tin slags (a byproduct of ore smelting).
+The facility, located in east-central Oklahoma, was owned and operated by Fansteel Inc. (Fansteel), and from 1957–1989 produced tantalum and columbium metals from ores and tin slags (a byproduct of ore smelting).
 Tantalum metal is mainly used in the electrical/electronics industry for production of tantalum capacitors.
 Columbium oxide is used for heat-resistant alloys.
-The facility was owned and operated by Fansteel Inc. (Fansteel) for approximately 33 years.
-FMRI, Inc. is a wholly owned subsidiary of Fansteel and was started in 2003 for the purpose of decommissioning the site.
+FMRI, Inc., the current NRC licensee, is a wholly owned subsidiary of Fansteel and was formed in 2004 as part of the Fansteel bankruptcy settlement and reorganization, for the sole purpose of decommissioning the site.

 The Fansteel site is on 52 ha [110 ac] located along the Arkansas River (Mile 395).
 It is about 4 km [2.5 mi] northeast of Muskogee, Oklahoma, and 66 km [41 mi] southeast of Tulsa, Oklahoma.
 The site is in an area zoned for industrial use.
 There are 15 structures on the site that are used for processing and administration.
 Buildings associated with the ore-processing activities include the Chemical “C” building, the Chemical “A” building, and the research and development laboratory building.
 Other important facilities on the site are the groundwater treatment facility, the ore storage pad, and the chemical equipment room.
 Nine ponds were built for site operations.
-Ponds 1 and 4 have been closed, Pond 3 has been remediated, and the remaining ponds contain process waste contaminated with chemical and radioactive materials.
+Ponds 1 and 4 have been closed; Ponds 2 and 3, that contain radioactive process residue have been partially remediated.
+The remaining ponds contain process waste contaminated primarily with chemical materials.

-The Fansteel facility was constructed in 1956 and in 1957 began extracting rare metals (tantalum and columbium) from uranium ore, thorium ore, and tin slag feedstock by using an acid digestion process.
-The extracted metals were made into ingots, bars, powder, and alloys to be used at other Fansteel operations throughout the United States.
+The Fansteel facility extracted tantalum and columbium from uranium ore, thorium ore, and tin slag feedstock by using an acid digestion process.
 The digestion process did not specifically extract the uranium and thorium from the ore.
 The radioactive residues from the operations were disposed in acidic Ponds 2, 3, and 5.
 Pond 4 was used from 1957 until the sewage was routed to the municipal sewage system in 1979.
 Subsequently, Pond 3 was constructed over Pond 4 and was used for site operations.
 Acidic water was stored in Pond 1 from 1957–1979.
 Pretreatment Ponds 1S and 1N were constructed in 1979 above the original Pond 1 and were used from 1981–1990 to store acidic and ammonia waters, respectively.
 Powdery fines were later removed from Pond 1S and packaged into drums for sale or recovery as tantalum concentrate.
 Alkaline process water was treated and passed on to settling Ponds 6, 7, 8, and 9.
+Water was then discharged over a weir into the Arkansas River in accordance with an Oklahoma Pollutant Discharge Elimination System permit.

 Since 1967, the Fansteel facility has operated with license SMB-911 issued by the Atomic Energy Commission (AEC) and its successor, the U.S. Nuclear Regulatory Commission (NRC), because the uranium and thorium concentrations were high enough to cause the ores, slags, and byproducts to be classified as source materials.
 Plant manufacturing operations terminated in December 1989.
 From 1989–1996, Fansteel conducted limited site remediation and decommissioning of site areas.
 During 1990–1992, chemical processing equipment used in the extraction of tantalum and columbium was sold and removed offsite.
 In 1993, Fansteel conducted a characterization survey to determine existing site contamination.
 Radioactivity was found throughout the Chemical “C” building, the process ponds, surrounding soils, and groundwater and in isolated areas of other site buildings.
 Following cleanup activities in 1996, NRC released 14 ha [35 ac] in the northwest portion of the site for unrestricted use.
 In 1997, the license was amended so ore, calcium fluoride, and wastewater treatment residues containing uranium and thorium in various site impoundments could be reprocessed and reduced in volume.
-From 1999–2001, a new chemical extraction process was implemented until Fansteel suspended all operations because of process difficulties and a decline in the price of tantalum.
+Fansteel also planned to decommission the site for restricted use in accordance with 10 CFR 20.1403, placing the residue of the reprocessing operations in an on-site cell.
+From 1999–2001, a new chemical extraction process was implemented.
+In late 2001 Fansteel suspended all operations because of process difficulties and a decline in the price of tantalum, and stated it would remediate the site for release for unrestricted use.
+It also posted a one-time charge of $32 million for the failed reprocessing facility plus $52 million for the planned decommissioning activities.

 In January 2002, Fansteel filed for bankruptcy protection under Chapter 11.
-Subsequently, NRC drew on the financial assurance instruments and placed funds in a standby trust.
+Subsequently, NRC drew on the existing financial assurance instruments totaling about $4.5 million and placed the funds in a standby trust.
 Later in 2002, Fansteel applied for a license renewal, but NRC denied the renewal application because the required decommissioning financial assurance was not provided and the license expired.
-In July 2003, Fansteel submitted a revised decommissioning plan (DP), a request for exemption from financial assurance requirements, and authorization to transfer the license to a subsidiary (FMRI, Inc.) as part of the bankruptcy reorganization plan.
+In January 2003, Fansteel submitted a decommissioning plan (DP) that NRC rejected.
+Following several discussions, in July 2003, Fansteel submitted a revised DP, a request for exemption from financial assurance requirements, and authorization to transfer the license to a subsidiary (FMRI, Inc.) as part of the bankruptcy reorganization plan.
+The financial assurance is provided by three unsecured promissory notes.
+The Primary Note of $30.6 million provides $700,000 twice per year with a balloon payment of the balance dues December 31, 2013.
+The Secondary Note of $4.2 million provides $282, 000 per year starting in January 2009.
+The contingent note will be valued at the completion of Phase 3 of the DP.
+The DP outlines a four-phase approach that first addresses remediation of the most risk-significant areas.
+Phase 1 of the DP states that the residues in Ponds 2 and 3 must be removed offsite and sent to the White Mesa facility, which Dennison Mines operates near Blanding, Utah.
+Phase 2 of the DP, that has not commenced, is to remediate Ponds 5, 6, 7, 8, and 9.
+Phase 3 , that has not commenced, will is to remediate buildings, equipment, and soils; and Phase 4 is to remediate the groundwater.
+Phases 1–3 were planned to be done in sequence; Phase 4 is ongoing and will continue until groundwater meets regulatory standards.
+The groundwater remediation by capture and treat is estimated by FMRI to be completed by 2023.
 NRC approved these requests in December 2003.
-The approved DP outlines a four-phase approach that first addresses remediation of the most risk-significant areas.
-Phase 1 of the DP states that the residues in Ponds 2 and 3 must be removed offsite and sent to the White Mesa disposal facility, which International Uranium Corp. (now Dennison Mines) operates near Blanding, Utah.
-Most of the disposed residue from Pond 3 was dried, bagged, and shipped between 2005 and 2008.
-FMRI’s current plan is to complete remediation of Ponds 2 and 3 by 2013.
-Phase 2 will remediate Ponds 5, 6, 7, 8, and 9; Phase 3 will remediate buildings, equipment, and soils; and Phase 4 will remediate the groundwater.
-Phases 1–3 will be done in sequence; Phase 4 is ongoing and will continue until groundwater meets regulatory standards.
-The groundwater remediation is estimated to be completed by 2023.
+Most of the residue from Pond 3 was dried, bagged, and shipped between 2005 and 2008.
+The remainder is stored on site.
+Portions of Pond 2 have been excavated and that is also in on-site storage.

 3.0 Major Technical or Regulatory Issues

-The Oklahoma DEQ sent a letter to FMRI in July, 2008 stating the FMRI was not in compliance with its OPDES permit conditions, and it must either close Ponds 6 - 7, line them with an approved synthetic material, or conduct addtional ground water monitoring east of the intercepter trench, including in the bedrock, by May, 2010.
-The schedule for these activities is consistent with Phases 1 and 2 of the site DP, including revisions through 2006.
+The Oklahoma DEQ sent a letter to FMRI in July, 2008 stating the FMRI was not in compliance with its OPDES permit conditions, and it must either close Ponds 6 - 7, line them with an approved synthetic material, or conduct additional ground water monitoring east of the interceptor trench, including in the bedrock, by May, 2010.
+The schedule for these activities is consistent with Phases 1 and 2 of the approved site DP, including revisions through 2006.
 However, because of delays in Pond 2 and 3 remediation, there are resulting delays in addressing Ponds 5 - 9.
-Staff and ODEQ are working to resolving the implementation with minimum impact on radiological remediation.
-ODEQ is contemplating additional sampling for chemical contamination on the site as part of the permit.
+In March 2013, FMRI and ODEQ signed a consent order by which FMRI will either line or close the ponds on a schedule submitted to ODEQ for approval not later than October 1, 2013 or pay a $50,000 fine.

 There is high public interest from the State of Oklahoma, the Cherokee Nation, and the Port of Muskogee.